 During 2022, the Company developed Mobile Wi-Fi to allow students and authorized users to connect their Wi-Fienabled devices to the Internet when the school bus or vehicle is in motion or parked to provide a community Internet access point.
 The Mobile Wi-Fi access point is mounted in the vehicle and is specially designed to operate in the extreme temperature range found on school buses.
 Mobile Wi-Fi data is routed through the school's firewall and content filters to ensure a safe Internet experience for students.
-A report by Common Sense Media and the Boston Consulting Group shows that in the United States between 15 and 16 million K-12 school age children (approximately 30%) do not have access to adequate internet or devices to sustain effective distance learning at home.
-Of those, around 9 million have neither internet access nor devices.
+The U.S. Department of Education estimates that 28 million households in the U.S. do not have high-speed internet at home, and two-thirds of these households are offline because they need help affording an available internet connection.